Travix-International/de-assessments/README.md

 We've described a possible approach in the phases below

 ### Phase 1
-Write a small applications which reads the data from all input files and published the data to a message broker like Kafka or Pub/Sub.
+Write a small application which reads the data from all input files and publishes the data to a message broker like Kafka or Pub/Sub.
 Use a docker container to run the application.

 ### Phase 2
 Write a small data processing pipeline to consume data from the message broker and store/ingest data to a storage layer of choice, i.e. BigQuery.
 Add any additional metadata you think is useful and add transformations or (de)normalization steps.